 Transfer the loaf, seam side down, onto a parchment paper or a silicone mat lined, rimmed metal baking sheet.

 From here, shape or stretch the dough to form a classic “French loaf” shape or shape it however you like.
-Brush the tops and sides with an egg wash (1 egg beaten with a splash of water) and make a few slits on the top with a knife.
+Brush the tops and sides with an egg wash (1 egg beaten with a splash of water) and make a few slits on the top with a knife or bread lame.
 I stick the entire blade in flour before doing this.

 Slide the pan onto the middle rack of your cold oven.
 YES COLD OVEN.

-Shut the oven door (yes, with the loaf inside 😉) and turn your oven on, with the temperature set to 375°.
+Shut the oven door (yes, with the loaf inside 😉) and turn your oven on, with the temperature set to 375℉ (or 190℃) then immediately set a timer for 30 to 35 minutes.
 As the temp slowly climbs, the bread will slowly rise and bake.
-Bake the bread for 30 to 35 minutes.

 And what’s the best thing to make with French bread you ask?